-A Grand and Reserve Champion Waterfowl will be selected from all the Best of Class winners in Classes O-U. The same exhibitor may not be awarded both the Grand and Reserve Champions.
+A Grand and Reserve Champion Waterfowl will be selected from all the Best of Class winners in Classes O-U.

 CLASS V - PIGEONS

 Open to 4-H members enrolled in Pigeon project or members of other youth groups doing equivalent work.